steineggerlab/Metabuli/README.md

   - Test details are in release note.
 - Fixed a bug in score calculation that could affect classification results.

-### Update in v1.0.6
-- Windows OS is supported.
-> Metabuli v1.0.6 is too slow on Windows OS.
-Please use v1.0.7 or later.

-### Update in v1.0.4
-- Fixed a minor reproducibility issue.
-- Fixed a performance-harming bug occurring with sequences containing lowercased bases.
-- Auto adjustment of `--match-per-kmer` parameter.
-Issue #20 solved.
-- Record version info. in `db.parameter`

 ---